 My name is Bronwen Evans.

-Primarily my main passion in life is all that my website reflects; a love for all things African; for its history, the creation of its art, past and present and the political and sociological maturing of a continent which, in these first 2 decades of the 21st century, is being seen with new eyes, not only by its own inhabitants but by the rest of the world.
+My main passion in life is all that my website reflects... a love for all things African.
+For its history, the creation of its art, past and present and the political and sociological maturing of a continent which, in these first 2 decades of the 21st century, is being seen with new eyes not only by its own inhabitants but by the rest of the world.

 I am, at this point in time, totally committed to being part of, and promoting, the development of contemporary African art.

-I have owned my own art gallery/restaurant in the Bvumba mountains of Zimbabwe which gave me the opportunity to travel through many of the countries of Southern Africa procuring items for the gallery.
-Very enjoyably so, I was able to build relationships with many artists along the way.
+Owning and managing my own art gallery/restaurant situated in the Bvumba mountains of Zimbabwe, I was given the opportunity to travel through many of the countries of Southern Africa procuring amazing and collectible items for the gallery.
+Very enjoyably so, I was able to build relationships with many artists and craftspersons along the way.

 In a curious mix of growth and decay, Beira town is a projection for all that I love about the see-sawness of Africa where hope and despair are emotions that arise concomitantly.

 In 2020 and 2021, my latest works have taken a new trajectory.